Des797/R34-Danbooru-Gelbooru-media-downloader/README.md

 - Supports downloading media from Rule34, Gelbooru, and Danbooru.
 - Downloading by tags.
 - Progress bar to track download progress.
-- Alerts users when downloads are complete.
+- Saves locally and will never repeat downloads unless you reset it.

 ## Disclaimer
 The user is solely responsible for complying with the terms of service of the websites they interact with and ensuring they have permission to download any content.